 - a.
 All utility facilities shall be designed and located to minimize harm to shoreline ecological functions, preserve the natural landscape, and minimize conflicts with present and planned land and shoreline uses while meeting the needs of future populations in areas planned to accommodate growth. - b.
-Infrastructure plans shall be reviewed for compatibility with this SMP, and utility service availability in shoreline jurisdiction shall not be the sole cause justifying more intense development. - c.
+Infrastructure plans shall be reviewed for compatibility with this SMP, and utility service availability in shoreline jurisdiction shall not be the sole cause justifying more intense development.

+- c.
 Primary utility production and processing facilities that are non-water-oriented shall not be allowed in shoreline areas unless it can be demonstrated that no other feasible option is available. - d.
 Transmission facilities shall be located to cause minimal harm to the shoreline and shall be located outside of shoreline jurisdiction whenever feasible.
 When located within the Columbia River shoreline, utility facilities shall be brought underground. - e.
-Transmission facilities shall be located in existing rights-of-way whenever possible, cross shoreline jurisdiction by the most direct route feasible, and generally be located perpendicular to the shoreline, unless an alternative route would result in less impact on shoreline ecological functions; - Where environmental impacts are less significant, utility transmission lines, pipes, and wires shall be bored under a river, stream, or CMZ, or permanently affixed to a bridge or other existing above-ground structure, where feasible; - g.
-Restoration of ecological functions shall be a condition of new and expanded non-waterdependent utility facilities.
+Transmission facilities shall be located in existing rights-of-way whenever possible, cross shoreline jurisdiction by the most direct route feasible, and generally be located perpendicular to the shoreline, unless an alternative route would result in less impact on shoreline ecological functions; - f.
+Where environmental impacts are less significant, utility transmission lines, pipes, and wires shall be bored under a river, stream, or CMZ, or permanently affixed to a bridge or other existing above-ground structure, where feasible; - g.
+Restoration of ecological functions shall be a condition of new and expanded non-water-dependent utility facilities.

-715 5.4.13 Unlisted Uses
+5.4.13 Unlisted Uses

 - 1. Purpose.
 It is not possible to contemplate all of the various uses that will be compatible within a shoreline environment designation.
 Therefore, unintentional omissions occur.
-The purpose of these provisions is to establish a procedure for determining whether certain specific uses would have been permitted in a shoreline environment designation had they been contemplated and whether such unlisted uses are compatible with the listed uses. - Process.
-To the extent practicable, the interpretation of uses under this SMP shall be guided by the Zoning Code's provisions related to interpretation of uses at SMC 17.12.020, provided that prior to establishing any unlisted use within shoreline jurisdiction, the applicant shall first obtain a Shoreline Conditional Use Permit under SMP Section 2.7 and WAC 173-27-160.
+The purpose of these provisions is to establish a procedure for determining whether certain specific uses would have been permitted in a shoreline environment designation had they been contemplated and whether such unlisted uses are compatible with the listed uses. - 2.
+Process.
+To the extent practicable, the interpretation of uses under this SMP shall be guided by the Zoning Code's provisions related to interpretation of uses at SMC 17.12.020 (Said provisions include all amendments adopted through February 27th, 2017, the effective date of Ordinance 2017-1103.), provided that prior to establishing any unlisted use within shoreline jurisdiction, the applicant shall first obtain a Shoreline Conditional Use Permit under SMP Section 2.7 and WAC 173-27-160.